w3c/wcag3/guidelines/terms/point-of-regard.md

   - points of regard
 ---

-position in rendered :term[content] that the user is presumed to be viewing.
-The dimensions of the point of regard can vary
+position in rendered :term[content] that the user is presumed to be viewing, of which the dimensions can vary

 :::example
 It can be a two-dimensional area (e.g. content rendered through a two-dimensional graphical viewport), or a point (e.g. a moment during an audio rendering or a cursor position in a graphical rendering), or a range of text (e.g. focused text).